 Subject to the availability of capital, if a feasibility study is completed for the Wheeler River project, such feasibility study, and any estimates of mineral reserves and mineral resources, development costs, operating costs and estimates of future cash flow contained therein, will be based on Denison's interpretation of the information available at that time.
 Development projects have no operating history upon which to base developmental and operational estimates.
 Particularly for development projects, economic analyses and feasibility studies contain estimates based upon many factors, including estimates of mineral reserves, the interpretation of geologic and engineering data, anticipated tonnage and grades of ore to be mined and processed, the configuration of the ore body, expected recovery rates of uranium from the ore, estimated operating costs, anticipated climatic conditions and other factors.
-As a result, it is possible that actual capital and operating costs and economic returns will differ significantly from those estimated for a project prior to production.
-For example, the capital and operating cost projections and related economic indicators in the Wheeler PFS Report and the technical report entitled "Preliminary Economic Assessment for Tthe Heldeth Túé (J Zone) Deposit, Waterbury Lake Property, Northern Saskatchewan, Canada" dated December 23, 2020 (the "Waterbury PEA Report") may vary significantly from the capital and operating costs and economic returns estimated by a final feasibility study or actual expenditures.
+As a result, it is possible that actual capital and operating cost projections and related economic indicators in the Wheeler PFS Report and the technical report entitled "Preliminary Economic Assessment for Tthe Heldeth Túé (J Zone) Deposit, Waterbury Lake Property, Northern Saskatchewan, Canada" dated December 23, 2020 (the "Waterbury PEA Report") may vary significantly from the capital and operating costs and economic returns study or actual expenditures.